 When workers are forced into excessive overtime, are not given the shifts they prefer, or do not receive the amount of work they require due to manual rostering issues, morale suffers – and this, in turn, affects the quality of care they provide.
 As a result, better scheduling has the potential to improve not just wage ratios and centre profitability, but also workforce satisfaction and overall care standards.

-How does workforce management software help aged care organisations?
+How does workforce management software for aged care work?

-Implementing a holistic workforce management software like Humanforce offers aged care organisations a number of different benefits.
+Implementing a holistic wworkforce management software for aged care like Humanforce offers aged care organisations a number of different benefits.

 Reduced administrative burden